bingyinh/doi-crawler/README.txt

 10/01/2017
 Tests passed for ACS journal papers and IEEE journal and conference papers.
 10/02/2017
-Tests passed for Nature Publishing Group journal papers.
+Tests passed for Nature, Springer, T&F, Sage, AIAA journal papers and MDPI logged papers.
-Note: IOP Publishing does not allow crawling, returns HTTP Error 403: Forbidden
+02/22/2017
+Tests passed for IOP Publishing, AIP modules are updated according to a recent update of the website formatting.